 What a lovely place Jerusalem is.
 Not many cities in the world have such a fascinating history and such an importance to three of the world religions.
 Even if you are not religious, Jerusalem should be on your bucket list.
 It’s such a cool place to be.
 And the food is great of course (and cheaper than in Tel Aviv)! 😉 After strolling through the city center or exploring the Old City, I recommend going to any small, non-touristy restaurant.
 While the overcrowded places serve great food as well, you don’t need to pay double the price and wait in line forever to get some amazing local dishes.
 In my opinion, the places that aren’t visible right away tend to be a lot better and the food is made with love.

 It’s difficult naming a specific Kibbutz because honestly, the food they have is amazing everywhere.
 And compared to the big cities it’s also quite cheap.
 So if you travel a bit off the beaten tracks and really explore the country, just go spend some time in Kibbutz.
 You surely won’t regret it.
 The photo for example was taken in Sderot on our way back from a trip to the Gaza border.

 I told you, this might turn into a hummus advertisement.
 I promise, there is more amazing food in Israel besides hummus! 😉 Of course, I would love to share more places with you but because of the current coronavirus situation, I can’t go back to these restaurants for a while.
-Fingers crossed things will be better soon so I can go and try many more places to tell you about it.
+Fingers crossed things will be better soon so I can go and try many more places and tell you about it later.

 Get more like this—Sign up for our daily inspirational newsletter for exclusive content!